Serena van der Woodsen: Season 5

 Charlie finds out the two are dating and convinces her to slow down the relationship.
-Serena's aunt Carol returns and Serena overhears an argument between the two about Carol forcing Charlie to live under the name 'Ivy Dickens'.
+Serena's aunt Carol returns and Serena overhears an argument between them about Carol forcing Charlie to live under the name 'Ivy Dickens'.
 Serena makes the connection between Max and Charlie when she remembers that Max's ex-girlfriend's name was Ivy.
 She demands the truth from Charlie and Max.
 Ivy as Charlie and Carol manage to convince Serena and the family that Max is lying and Serena tells Max to leave before she calls the police.

 As Serena and Lily prepare Charlie for her debut into New York society, Dan tells Serena that he is going to tell Blair how he feels about her.
 In order to make Dan see that Blair's happy ending will be with Louis, she sends Louis to the Humphrey loft.
 When she finds Dan with Blair and Chuck later, she realizes that he gave up his desire for Blair for Blair's own happiness with Chuck and realizes that Blair is still in love with Chuck.
 Later that night, after Charlie's debutante party, Serena receives a call from Nate that Blair and Chuck have been in an accident.
 This causes Serena to declare war on Gossip Girl, using Nate's power at the Spectator, and Dan.

 With Gossip Girl gone, Serena finds that Gossip Girl's tipsters have begun sending their blasts to her via her blog.
 Nate encourages her to use the blasts productively, but Serena is reluctant to become the next Gossip Girl.
-Meanwhile, Serena is concerned for Blair's well-being and confronts her at Nate's New Year's Eve party where Blair tells her that the accident was God's way of telling her that she and Chuck are not meant to be together and that she made a promise with God that if Chuck lived, she would marry Louis and that Dan has been going to church with her since.
+Meanwhile, Serena is concerned for Blair's well-being and confronts her at Nate's New Year's Eve party, where Blair tells her that the accident was God's way of telling her that she and Chuck are not meant to be together, that she promised God that if Chuck lived, she would marry Louis, and that Dan has been going to church with her since.
 In order to cover Blair, Serena pretends that she has rekindled her romance with Dan.
-This "romance" becomes the focus of her soon-to-be-launched blog which causes problems for Dan, as while Dan thinks that their romance is fake, Serena is shown to have genuine feelings for Dan again.
+This "romance" becomes the focus of her soon-to-be-launched blog, which causes problems for Dan, as while Dan thinks that their romance is fake, Serena is shown to have genuine feelings for Dan again.